ishtarimu/MicroMicroBlog/README.md

 	);
 ```
 ### Edit add.php
-chose your security code
+Chose your security code.

 You can generate it [here](https://www.random.org/strings/?num=1&len=20&digits=on&upperalpha=on&loweralpha=on&unique=on&format=plain&rnd=new)
 ```php
 $code = "your code";
 ```
 ## Install
-just upload the two files.
+Just upload the two files.

 ## Add content
-go to `your-blog.com\add.php` and fill the form.
+Go to `your-blog.com\add.php` and fill the form.

 Push *Hop !*